Restoring XMMS "AUTO" (entry-specific) equalizer settings (patch/suggestion included).

 2. I don't think we need a separate "default" preset, as long as we don't overwrite the settings stored in the main config file.
 It's probably better for the UI code to stop accessing the "equalizer_xxx" config values directly, anyway.

-#4 Updated by Jim Turner over 1 year ago
+#4 Updated by Jim Turner about 2 years ago

 1: Good idea!